Patía, Cauca: History

-The myths created in this region tell that after they ran off and with the idea of descrying their original Africa, the black spooks climbed the Manzanillo hill and when they did not see their ancestral land, they cried and cried, so much that their tears formed a lake.
+The myths created in this region tell that after they ran off with the idea of descrying their original Africa, the black spooks climbed the Manzanillo hill and when they did not see their ancestral land, they cried and cried, so much so that their tears formed a lake.

 Today this foundational mythical place can be visited in the rock of the hill Manzanillo, from which springs permanently feed the riverbed of the Valerio ravine.

-Within its task there was the extraction of gold with punts in the depression called The Hoyo, where are located Quilcacé river and Esmita, where nowadays is handmade exploit mines of coal.
+Within its task there was the extraction of gold with punts in the depression called The Hoyo, which are located Quilcacé river and Esmita, where nowadays is handmade exploit mines of coal.

 Geography

-The Patía valley is conformed by the municipalities of The Bordo, Patía, Mercaderes and the townships Galindez, Mojarras and Pilón.
+The Patía Valley is conformed by the municipalities of The Bordo, Patía, Mercaderes and the townships of Galindez, Mojarras and Pilón.

 The central section of the Patía River flows through the Patía Valley dry forests ecoregion.